sunfounder/picar-x/docs/source/play_with_python.rst

 If you want to program in python, then you will need to learn some basic Python programming skills and basic knowledge of Raspbeer Pi OS, please configure the Raspberry Pi first according to :ref:`Quick Guide on Python`.

-After the assembly is complete, you can try to run the projects below.

 .. toctree::